From dragons to witches to the devil’s work, much of Swiss folklore is an integral part of national culture and are still celebrated today.

-A different legend also stems from the region, in which the body of Pontius Pilate was finally sunk in Lake Oberalp on Mount Pilatus, after trying to sink the body in otherghost of Pilate appeared to cause thunderstorms in the area.
+A different legend also stems from the region, in which the body of Pontius Pilate finally sunk in Lake Oberalp on Mount Pilatus, after trying to sink the body in otherghost of Pilate appeared to cause thunderstorms in the area.
 People believed it rose every year on Good Friday ‘to wash the blood of Christ from its hands’.
-He is said to have ultimately found peace in Pilatus
+He ultimately found peace in Pilatus.

 6. The Dwarfs of the Alps

-I came across some stories of ‘The Dwarfs’ or ‘Earth-men’ of Switzerland, who were said to have been lively, helpful and very kind.
-They were mainly involved in rearing chamois, a type of cattle whose milk was used to make a tasty and special kind of cheese.
-This cheese had the property of re-growing after being cut.
+I came across some stories of ‘The Dwarfs’ or ‘Earth-men’ of Switzerland, who were lively, helpful, and very kind.
+They mainly reared chamois, a type of cattle whose milk makes a special kind of cheese.
+This cheese grew back after being cut.
 Of course, the owner had to make sure they did not finish the entire cheese, and always left a little portion to let it sprout.